frothkoetter/cdw/README.md

 ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.003.png)

-Now you handling new data and refresh the materialized View
+(OPTIONAL) Handling new data and refresh the materialized View.

 Create a temporary table for incremental data, insert 1000 rows with a new month and insert these into the partitioned by month fact table